rfl-urbaniak/teaching/menu/criminology.md

 ## Introduction to Bayesian data analysis for criminology

+### Projects feedback has been sent!

+Apologies for the slight delay in sending you the feedback for the second version of your projects.
+If you have sent it and have not received the message, please check your spam folder.
+If it is not there, please let me know.

 ### Exam results

 In this file you can check the results of your exam.
 If you forgot to send your answers via the form, please do so.

 - <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/grades/Crim23exam1.examWithResultsAnon.csv">Exam results</a>

 ### Exam answers